manjotpahwa/stripe-assignment/README.md

 As an owner of an ecommerce store, you will want to integrate with the payments API for Stripe.
 This is a simple way to build a checkout form that collects name, email, card details.
 Included are some basic build and run scripts you can use to start up the application.

+## Overview

+This guide is an integration with the PaymentIntents API for  Stripe.
+1. The frontend form takes in basic payment details such as name, email and card details.
+1. The backend receives this request and creates a new PaymentIntents request and customer object in Stripe.
+1. Then it makes the payment request to Stripe and sends the client secret back to the frontend.
+1. The client confirms the payment using the client secret.
+1. Webhooks wait on hearing about the successful completion of the charge and perform post payment actions.

 ## Setup